fleverest/elections.dtree/README.md

   a0 = 1.5
 )

-# Create some generic ballots
+# Create some generic ballots.
 ballots <- ranked_ballots(list(c("A", "B"), c("C", "D")), candidates = LETTERS)

 # Sample 1000 random ballots from the tree.
 ballots <- sample_predictive(dtree, 1000)

-# Check which candidate wins the simulated election:
+# Check which candidate wins the simulated election.
 social_choice(ballots)

-# Shuffle the ballots
+# Shuffle the ballots.
 ballots <- sample(ballots)

 # Observe the first 100 ballots to obtain a posterior Dirichlet-tree.